krisleech/vimfiles/README.md

 ## INSTALLATION

+Note: If you are using RVM make sure you use system ruby before installation.

+    rvm use system

 Note: If you already have Vim installed ensure it has support for Ruby:

     vim --version | grep ruby